Gary-Burke/quizmaster/TESTING.md

 ## Responsiveness

 > [!NOTE]
->The Python terminal was provided to me by Code Institute, and there are known issues with it not being responsive.
+>The Python terminal was provided to me by Code Institute, and there are known issues with it.
 Since I am limited to using this, these problems and their solutions fall outside of this project's scope.
 Therefore, I have listed the known issues below without further documentation or screenshots.

 - `overflow-x` on mobile devices
 - iPhone/Apple devices do not allow users to type anything into the terminal.